A picturesque small town with a big and important culinary history

 - A tour of the Kadocho soy sauce factory

 A local train from JR Wakayama station bound for Yuasa will take you to the town in around an hour.

 If you're traveling from outside the prefecture, the Kuroshio Express Train from Shin-Osaka will take you to Wakayama City in around 90 minutes, after which you can transfer to a local train.
-Once you've arrived, you can rent bicycles at the information center across the street from the station to get around.
+Once you've arrived, you can rent bicycles at the Tourism Exchange Center across the street from the station to get around.

 See the sauce-making steps